cedricduriau/packagerbuddy/README.md

 `packagerbuddy setup`

-This will create all default directories and copy the default configurations that ship with the repository. (see [Config](#Config))
+This will create all default directories and copy the default configurations that ship with the repository. (see [Configure](#Configure))

 ## Usage